ranadeep-banik137/api-test-framework-testNg/README.md

 	For maven run we have to set -Dentity={anyname through which we can categorize the test call}

 	For TestNg execution : set an environment variable as entity and set the value.

++ Entity categorization has been done just to categorize the required data such as Request Body file In properties file, schemas, test data files based on the API type/call

+	Example : we have identified all the testdata inside src/main/resources/{defined entity value}/.....
+	Refer to the framework.

++ All test scenario details are mentioned above all the scenarios.

 ## Schemas Available :